 In Final Fantasy V, Lenna and Faris are foils in several ways.
 In addition to their personality differences, Lenna represents the element of water and Faris represents fire.
 A bonus job added in the GBA release gives the party members special elemental attacks which reflect this.

 In the same game, the goddess Cosmos is associated with water, and her throne, Order's Sanctuary, is covered in a shallow layer of water.
 Chaos on the other hand is associated with fire, using many fire attacks in battle, and his throne, Edge of Madness, is a Mordor area covered in magma with fireballs raining from the sky.

-The protagonist of Breath of Fire IV, Ryu, is associated with fire, while Fou-Lu is described as having an affinity for water (and a corresponding weakness to fire).
-This represents the fact that they are two halves of the Yorae Dragon, an immensely powerful god that was split into two beings when it was summoned.
+Ryu and Fou-Lu in Breath of Fire IV have very similar movesets, but Ryu's moves are generally fire-themed, while Fou-Lu's are themed around water and ice, and Fou-Lu is explicitly described as having an affinity for water (and a corresponding weakness to fire).
+This represents the fact that Ryu and Fou-Lu are two halves of the Yorae Dragon, an immensely powerful god that was split into two beings when by the ritual that summoned it.

 In Tales of Phantasia the Eternal Sword is made by fusing a fire-elemental Flamberge (taken from the fire-themed level Odin's Tower) with an ice-elemental Vorpal Sword (taken from the ice-themed level Fenrir's Cavern).

 Fireboy and Watergirl, a series of flash games in which you control both of the title characters simultaneously and must use their elemental powers to solve puzzles.